carpentries/workshop-template/index.md

 language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+what3words:           # optional: what3words (https://https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
 humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "FIXME"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01